notional-labs/notional/Readme.md

 # Notional
-This is the notional software repository.
-Watch our [hypnotic Hermes in action](https://hermes.notional.ventures).
+This is the notional software repository, which details with as much precision as we can muster, the entire notional software + infrastructure stack used by notional in production for validation and relaying.

 ## Validation